-The enormous hormonal changes taking place during pregnancy trigger a variety of symptoms.
+Significant hormonal changes take place during pregnancy.
+These trigger a variety of symptoms.
 Some women experience many of the symptoms of pregnancy, while others may have only a few.

 Signs of pregnancy

 The signs of early pregnancy can include: